California could start its own line of generic drugs to bring down prescription prices

 “Our bill will help inject competition back into the generic drug marketplace—taking pricing power away from big pharmaceutical companies and returning it to consumers,” Newsom said in a statement.
 “California is using our market power and our moral power to demand fairer prices for prescription drugs.”

 Research has shown that brand-name prescription drug prices have risen more than three times faster than inflation over the past decade, and even generic drugs have seen higher-than-inflation price hikes.
-Generic drugs have already saved California patients money—$23.8 billion in 2019 alone, according to the Association for Accessible Medications, a generic drug manufacturer trade group.
+Generic drugs have already saved California patients money—$23.8 billion in 2019 alone, according to the Association for Accessible Medicines, a generic drug manufacturer trade group.
 Responding to the California legislation news, AAM said in a statement that it “welcomes any efforts to enhance competition and choice for California’s patients” and looks forward “to enhancing the competition and policies that enhance the sustainability of the generic drug market to secure those savings.”

 Cal Rx wouldn’t be developing new drugs, the Sacramento Bee reports, just attempting to make cheaper versions of generic drugs, or drugs that aren’t currently covered by a patent.
 The bill does not specify what prescription drugs the state’s health agency would create or distribute through such partnerships—officials are in the process of identifying potential medications—but it does require a partnership for “at least one form of insulin, provided that a viable pathway for manufacturing a more affordable form of insulin exists at a price that results in savings.”